You would likely benefit from coaching if . . .

 What does a professional development coach “do” with a client?

 A good coach asks probing questions in an attempt to fully understand and further explore your experience.
 As a result, you’re challenged to examine yourself — your behavior, feelings, assumptions, and options.
 Sometimes the coach offers advice in the form of their perspective or describing a tool or practice to try, but ultimately you decide what to take away from each coaching session.
-A good coach does not necessarily have to be familiar with your industry, and sometimes such familiarity blinds the coach and client from taking a genuinely fresh perspective or challenging particularly ingrained assumptions.
+A effective coach does not necessarily have to be familiar with your industry, and sometimes such familiarity blinds the coach and client from taking a genuinely fresh perspective or challenging particularly ingrained assumptions.

 My approach . . .

 Each coaching relationship is unique, as is every session within an ongoing coaching relationship.
-We start with clarification of your goals and beginning to unpack your current context as it relates to where you are currently compared to where you want to be.
+We start with clarification of your goals and your current context as it relates to where you are currently compared to where you want to be.
 We collaboratively assess each session so that we can improve the process accordingly, or realize that your needs are not being met and perhaps I’m not the right coach for you at this time.
 That is, you are not committing to a prescribed number of meetings or length of time.

 Although most coaching sessions are individual, I am open to small-group sessions for the same per-hour cost.
 This allows for 2-5 colleagues to share the cost and learn from each other’s experiences and perspectives.